paarthxx/xyz/content/burn.md

 shave your whole body. less hair = less surface area = faster ttd (time to dry), and a general increase in baseline cleanliness<br>
 if first time going hair free, do so a few days prior.<br>
-besides the initial itchiness for the first 2 days, completely mitigated by exfoliating for a couple of minutes everyday, having no leg hair was a dream on playa.<br>
+besides the initial itchiness for the first 2 days, completely mitigated by exfoliating for a couple of minutes everyday, having no body+leg hair was a dream on playa.<br>
 bumping into something sandy (everything) meant i could simply swipe the dust away.<br>
 seriously considering getting waxed next time.